vineetatlani/todo-sphere/README.md

 **User Management:** Users can be managed by sending HTTP requests to create, read, update, and delete user data.
 Admin can also edit other user details.

+_Note_: A default admin user is automatically added when the server is started.
+The email and password of the default admin user can be modified through the configuration file **default.json**.
+An admin user can edit other user details, and only an admin can see or update the roles of a user.

 **Todo Management:** Todos can be managed by sending HTTP requests to create, read, update, and delete todo data.

 **Post Management:** Posts can be managed by sending HTTP requests to create, read, update, and delete post data.